 The Business Law LL.M.
 Certificate program allows LL.M. students to prepare for professional practice as legal advisors to businesses, to business-oriented NGOs, and to government entities.
-Offered in conjunction with the Berkeley Center for Law, Business and the Economy, the curricular program requires students to develop a background in fundamental areas of business law.
+Offered in conjunction with the Berkeley Center for Law and Business, the curricular program requires students to develop a background in fundamental areas of business law.
 Students completing the program will have breadth of knowledge, deep expertise and a foundation for professional practice.

-- Completion of three of the following courses:
+- At least three of the following additional courses:

 - Mergers and Acquisitions